 Now that you are aware of the resources you need to establish your ISMS, let us take a look at the steps to implement it.

 What steps are necessary to establish an ISMS?

-The requirements for the establishment, implementation, maintenance, and continuous improvement of an ISMS are specified in the international Standard ISO 27001.
-To put it simply, the establishment and operation of an ISMS follow a classic PDCA cycle.
-PDCA stands for PLAN, DO, CHECK, ACT (cf. Figure 3).
+The establishment and operation of an ISMS follow a classic PDCA cycle.
+PDCA stands for PLAN, DO, CHECK, ACT (cf. Fig. 2).